vlad17/runlmc/README.md

 ## Dev Stuff

-Required packages for running (Python 3 versions): `numpy scipy climin gpy paramz contexttimer pandas`.
+Required packages for running (Python 3 versions): `numpy scipy climin GPy paramz contexttimer pandas`.
 For dev `nose sphinx`.

 All below invocations should be done from the repo root.